defagos/defagos.github.io/_posts/2021-12-13-declarative_reactive_programming_with_combine.md

 }
 ```

-By assigning the publisher to the `state` property publisher using the `assign(to:)` operator, we bind the lifetime of our pipeline to the lifetime of the `state` property and therefore to the `HomepageViewModel` instance itself.
+By assigning the publisher to the `state` property publisher using the `assign(to:)` [operator](https://developer.apple.com/documentation/combine/fail/assign(to:)), we bind the lifetime of our pipeline to the lifetime of the `state` property and therefore to the `HomepageViewModel` instance itself.
 This ensures correct resource management without the need for explicit [cancellables](https://developer.apple.com/documentation/combine/anycancellable).
 We also catch errors and replace them with a new publisher [so that the pipeline never finishes](https://heckj.github.io/swiftui-notes/#patterns-continual-error-handling), even in case of failure.

 Here is a visual representation of the pipeline, with reloads and pagination indicated: